FAQ

 How do webhooks work?

-Add an HTTPS URL and Xpiry will POST a JSON payload to it whenever an alert fires.
+Add an HTTPS URL (webhooks are an Agency feature) and Xpiry will POST a JSON payload to it whenever an alert fires.
+Every delivery carries an X-Xpiry-Signature header, an HMAC-SHA256 over the request id, timestamp, and body, so you can verify it really came from Xpiry.
+Failed deliveries are retried with backoff on 5xx and 429 responses.
 Your endpoint should respond with a 2xx status.
-Webhooks are great for piping events into PagerDuty, Linear, your own incident pipeline, or anything else that speaks HTTP.
+Webhooks are great for piping events into Linear, your own incident pipeline, or anything else that speaks HTTP.

 Why didn't I get an email?

-Check your spam folder first, then make sure the email channel is enabled and the address is correct.
-If your account email isn't verified yet, alerts to that address are paused until it is.
+Check your spam folder first, then make sure the email channel is enabled on the Notifications page.
+Alert emails go to every user on the account.
 Whitelisting @xpiry.dev in your mail client also helps.

 Plans & billing